 Use and Management

 The seven year apple may be used in the same way that photinia or pittosporum is used in the landscape.
-Plant them on 4 to 5 foot centers to create a hedge or screen of medium textured soft foliage.
-Locate them to soften the corner of a commercial building.
-They are too big for many residential landscapes unless they are regularly pruned.
-Form a small, multi-trunk tree by removing lower branches as the plant grows.
-Plant them as a wind break on the ocean front.
-A full sun or partial shade location in the landscape will be ideal for the seven year apple.
-It requires well-drained soils and is very drought and salt tolerant.
+Plant them on 4- to 5-foot centers to create a hedge or screen of medium-textured soft foliage.
+This plant is also useful to soften the corners of a commercial building.
+This plant is generally too big for many residential landscapes unless they are regularly pruned.
+Forming a small, multi-trunk tree by removing lower branches as the plant grows keeps this plant within bounds to be used in the home landscape.
+Seven year apple can also serve as a wind break on the oceanfront.

 Pests and Diseases

-No pests or diseases are of major concern.
+No pests or diseases of major concern.